sandra-chas-academy/u02-individuell-uppgift-egen-portfoliosida-Chas-Henrik-1/README.md

 ***
 *Known problems:*
 1. `break-inside: avoid-page` doesn't work properly on flex-boxes when printed from Safari, and a workaround has been applied to alleviate this problem.
 Printing with 'HP Smart' from Safari still doesn't work though.
+2. Lazy loaded images doesn't show up in 'Print Preview' in Safari until images has been browsed on page.

 *Notes:*